openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

 ## Key O-RAN data structures
 `InfrastructureMonitoring Service API Alarms`, primarily deals with the following O-RAN data structures during initialization.
 Comments for each attribute is taken from O-RAN spec doc.

 Please note that this is not an exhaustive list but are here to help the reader get a feel for the Alarm specific data we are dealing with.
+See the official doc `O-RAN.WG6.O2IMS-INTERFACE-R003-v06.00 (June 2024)` (download from [here](https://specifications.o-ran.org/download?id=674)) for more.

 - AlarmDictionary
     This is primarily the link between Alarms and Inventory.
 A ResourceType (currently we are mostly dealing with type "cluster") can have exactly one AlarmDictionary.